kgateway-dev/kgateway/docs/content/guides/security/cors/_index.md

 For more details, see [this article](https://medium.com/@baphemot/understanding-cors-18ad6b478e2b).

-## How to configure a VirtualService for CORS?
+## How to configure a VirtualService for CORS

 In order to allow your `VirtualService` to work with CORS, you need to add a new set of configuration options in the `VirtualHost` part of your `VirtualService`